Personal profile

 Neville Harris LL.B (Hons), LL.M., Ph.D (Sheffield), FAcSS, Barrister (Gray's Inn)

 Neville Harris is an Emeritus Professor of Law, having previously been Professor of Law at Manchester from 2000-2020.
 He is a Fellow of the Academy of Social Sciences.
-He is the Editor of the Journal of Social Security Law.
+He is Co-Editor of the Journal of Social Security Law.
 He has conducted a wide range of research projects funded by, among others, the ESRC, the Leverhulme Trust, the Nuffield Foundation, the Department for Education and the Law Society.
-He is a member of the Socio-Legal Studies Association and the Society of Legal Scholars and serves on the editorial boards of a number of national and international journals.
+He is a member of the Socio-Legal Studies Association and the Society of Legal Scholars and has served on the editorial boards of a number of national and international journals.

 Research interests